-The riotous disturbances in Kansas seem to present two sides to the pubhe, as is usual on almost every question of fact or principle.
+The riotous disturbances in Kansas seem to present two sides to the public, as is usual on almost every question of fact or principle.
 Most people condemn the course of the turbulent agitators, led by Mrs. Nation, regarding it as lawless, unjustifiable and promotive of much more harm than good.
-Others take the ground that as Kansas is a prohibition State, and the business of liquor seiling is unlawful and a public nuisance, seeing that the officers of the law do not take any acA DISPUTED PASSAGE.
+Others take the ground that as Kansas is a prohibition State, and the business of liquor selling is unlawful and a public nuisance, seeing that the officers of the law do not take any ac- Roman authority.
+He could not, for